Sarah Paulson: Career

-1994–2007
+1994–2007: Early roles and career beginnings

-Paulson began working as an actress right out of high school.
+Paulson began working as an actress immediately after high school.
+She made her Broadway debut in 1994 as a replacement understudy for the role of Tessin, played by Amy Ryan in Wendy Wasserstein's play The Sisters Rosensweig at the Ethel Barrymore Theatre.
 She appeared in the Horton Foote play Talking Pictures at the Signature Theatre, and in an episode of Law & Order in 1994.
 The next year, Paulson appeared in the Hallmark television film Friends at Last (1995) opposite Kathleen Turner, playing the adult version of Turner's character's daughter.
 She also starred in the short-lived television series American Gothic (also 1995), playing the ghost of a murdered woman.
 In 1997, Paulson made her feature film debut in the independent thriller film Levitation, playing a woman who discovers she is pregnant after an anonymous sexual encounter.
 Leonard Klady of Variety noted that Paulson and her co-stars are "not supported by the script", concluding: "Levitation is a grim, convoluted saga of identity and belonging.
 An ill-fitting combination of melodrama and magic realism, the indie effort will have a decidedly difficult time in the theatrical arena."
 In 1997, Paulson was a featured actress (Janice/Nina) in the two-part episode "True Romance" of Cracker, which starred Robert Pastorelli.

-She also appeared Off-Broadway in a fall 1998 production of Killer Joe.
+The following year she returned to the stage acting in the Off-Broadway production of Killer Joe (1998).

 She subsequently played Elisa Cronkite in The WB comedy-drama series Jack & Jill (1999).
 The same year, she was also cast opposite Juliette Lewis and Diane Keaton in the drama The Other Sister, playing the lesbian sister of a developmentally-disabled woman in San Francisco, and in a supporting part playing a hostage in the comedy Held Up, opposite Jamie Foxx.
-The following year, she had a small supporting role in the comedy What Women Want, starring Mel Gibson and Helen Hunt.

-Paulson had a minor recurring role in the HBO series Deadwood (2005–2006), and was a focal character in an episode of the FX series Nip/Tuck.
-She starred as the main character in the NBC series Leap of Faith.
-She was then cast in the period comedy Down with Love (2003) in a central role, portraying the friend and editor of a writer (portrayed by Renee Zellweger).
+The following year, she had a small supporting role in the Nancy Meyers–directed romantic comedy What Women Want (2000), starring Mel Gibson and Helen Hunt.
+She portrayed Luci Baines Johnson in the HBO film Path to War (2002) starring Michael Gambon, Donald Sutherland and Alec Baldwin.
+That same year she starred as the main character, Faith Wardwell, an advertising executive, in the NBC series Leap of Faith (2002).
+Phil Gallo compared the show unfavorably to Sex and the City.
+She was then cast in the period romantic comedy Down with Love (2003) in a central supporting role, portraying the friend and editor of a writer (portrayed by Renee Zellweger).
+Paulson had a minor recurring role in the HBO series Deadwood (2005) and was a focal character in a 2004 episode of the FX series Nip/Tuck.